mohcicin/aco-vrp/README.md

 # ACO-VRP

-ACO-VRP is a visual demo of Ant Colony Optimisation to solve Vehicle routing problem written in Javascript (ES6).
+ACO-VRP is a visual demo of Ant Colony Optimization to solve Vehicle routing problem written in Javascript (ES6).
 It contains basic example of how ACO works given a randomly generated VRP.
 The basic parameters of the Ant System are available to be tuned.

 ## Screenshot